-Visible is a cell phone provider that offers access to Verizon’s network for as low as $30 per month.
-Right now, you can even try out Visible free for 15 days with an eligible iPhone.
+Visible is a cell phone provider that offers access to Verizon’s network for as low as $25 per month.
+You can even try out Visible free for 15 days with an eligible iPhone.

 For this Visible review, I tested Visible for 30 days to try out the service myself.
 I’ve also compared its plans to more than 70 other phone plans to see how Visible measures up.